 WordPress is on of the best blogging platform and PhpPot also uses it as a platform.
-I am planning to write lot more on WordPress and this tutorial is first from that series.
+I am planning to write a lot more on WordPress and this tutorial is first from that series.

 This is the scenario, we have a custom PHP page which we want to integrate with the WordPress blog.
 Our PHP file which we are going to integrate may not use any of the WordPress APIs.

-We can start with a sample file and copy page.php, rename it of our choice and put it inside the theme folder ../wp-content/themes/mytheme/
+We can start with a sample file and copy page.php, rename it on your choice and put it inside the theme folder ../wp-content/themes/mytheme/

 This new file should start with the following content and then followed by the custom PHP content.
 This is the WordPress template.

 /* other PHP code here */